Houmgaor/MHFrontier-Blender-Addon/README.md

 ## In this fork (Houmgaor/)

+New features:

+- Weapons such as lance or models with different parts can now be loaded with a skeleton assigned.
 - Some models could not load with the original add-on.
 - Compatibility with Blender 2.8+.

+Changes:

 - Correctly scales and orients models.
 - Less memory usage, preventing crash.
 - Documentation.